 Reward Surfaces

-This project attempts to apply the methods of empirical numerical optimization to reinforcment learning.
+This project attempts to apply the methods of empirical numerical optimization to reinforcement learning.

 Introduction